 Ohh if only there's a way I could preview my post before publishing it!

-And, in this blog post, we are going to show you how to do that.
+And in this blog post, we will show you how to do that.

 We'll tell you exactly how to preview your LinkedIn post before you hit that publish button so you can make sure it looks perfect in the feed.